Teurgoule

 Long-baked rice pudding (5+ hours at low temperature) of whole milk, sugar, and cinnamon in earthenware — the name means twists-the-snout in old Norman dialect, referring to the burned skin you crack through.

-Teurgoule emerged in 18th-century Honfleur and the Pays d'Auge — Norman ports were among the European entry points for spice-trade cinnamon and cane sugar coming via the West Indies, and Normandy folded both into a peasant rice dish (rice itself imported via the same trade routes).
-The name is old Norman patois — teurd-goule, meaning twists the snout, for the cinnamon shock or the resistant skin.
+Teurgoule emerged in 18th-century Normandy; one documented account credits François-Jean Orceau de Fontette, intendant of Caen under Louis XV, with importing rice around 1757 during a food shortage and spreading the recipe, while a popular legend says Norman corsairs seized rice and cinnamon from Spanish galleons — Norman ports were among the European entry points for spice-trade cinnamon and cane sugar coming via the West Indies, and Normandy folded both into a peasant rice dish (rice itself imported via the same trade routes).
+The name is old Norman patois — teurd-goule / tord-gueule, meaning twists the mouth, most often explained by the pudding being eaten scaldingly hot (it burns and makes you pull a face).
 The Confrérie de la Teurgoule de Normandie still certifies cooks to a strict recipe.

 Crack through a near-black, almost charred-cinnamon skin into a custard-thick rice below — pale beige, dense, the rice grains softened to mush in places, intact in others.
-Eaten cold so the milk-fat has set; the texture is closer to clafoutis than to risotto.
+Traditionally eaten hot, straight from the oven (hot enough to scald — the source of the name); the milk-fat sets and the texture firms as it cools, but the dish is a hot one; the texture is closer to clafoutis than to risotto.
 Cinnamon dominates the front of the palate — used here in quantities rare for French baking.
 If the skin doesn't crack with audible resistance, it baked too short or covered.

 Five hours at 150°C does what fast cooking cannot — milk proteins slowly Maillard-react with sugar at the surface, building the dark cinnamon skin while the rice underneath cooks at 95°C in still-liquid milk.
 The narrow tall pot is functional: the small surface-to-volume ratio concentrates evaporation onto a small skin while the depth keeps the rice submerged.
 UHT milk fails because its proteins are already partially denatured and won't form the custard texture; pasteurized whole milk only.